 6.3.29 The playing pitch strategy has not yet been completed and as a result the Council have not been able to calculate the playing pitch contributions that may be required from each site.
-With reference to the Housing Application Profiles if requirements are identified for the provision of new and improved playing pitches and these costs have been included in QS cost assessment for the particular site.
+With reference to the Housing Application Profiles, if requirements are identified for the provision of new and improved playing pitches, then the associated cost is included in QS cost assessment for the particular site.
 Otherwise reference is again made to any surplus available to meet requirements for specific contributions.